questdb/flink-questdb-connector/samples/coinbase-to-kafka-to-questdb/readme.md

 | Raspberry | 1.89  | [pulp, seeds]      |

 The table with 3 columns:
-1. Fruit - string
+1. Fruit - String
 2. Price - String
-3. Parts - array of string.
+3. Parts - Array of Strings.

 The table has 2 rows.
 We can use the UNNEST() function to unpack the arrays:
 ```sql
 SELECT fruit, price, part
 FROM fruits
 CROSS JOIN UNNEST(fruits.parts) (part)
 ```

 The result of this query would look like this:

 | Fruit     | Price     | Part         |